Discussion about this post

 One of the problems we got with the internet was 'liking' and 'reputation scores' -- which may be good for figuring out who to trust to buy from on EBay, but appears to have caused our consciences to atrophy.
 It's never been easier to find out what the neighbours think, while grappling with our own deepest moral feelings remains as hard as ever.

 In all cultures there is always a possible tension between 'what my conscience says I should do' and 'what the neighbours think'.
 But in guilt/dignity cultures the usual resolution is that you should 'do what is right' and resist the social pressure to do what is wrong.
 Or you should learn the error of your ways, and do what is right because now you agree with your neighbours.
-Satire thrives where there is a profound tension, and works directly on the consciences of the audience, and everything from 'gentle, chiding, mocking' to the biting thrust that wounds your conscience to the core before you know it -- serve to awaken the conscience to the notion that something isn't right.
+Satire thrives where there is a profound tension, and works directly on the consciences of the audience.
+Everything from 'gentle, chiding, mocking' to the biting thrust that wounds you to the core before you know it -- serve to awaken the conscience to the notion that something isn't right with one's behaviour.
 On the other side, various satirical takes on respectability and hypocrisy can serve to give the neighbours notice that the social pressure they are applying is in itself wrong, and an affront to human dignity.

 Shame/Face societies don't have a lot of satire.
 See: Understanding Humour in Japan. https://wsupress.wayne.edu/9780814331651/ Historically, the resolution between one's conscience and what the neighbours think has always been that you must do according to what the neighbours think.
 In Japan this could go to the length where a Samurai, ordered to commit suicide, might do so leaving a death poem as a last reflection on how wrong this outcome was.